liqd/adhocracy3/src/adhocracy.core/docs/instance_modelling_example.rst

 She justifies her disagreement with a short text.

 User Bob looks at the proposal, sees Alice's reaction and states that he seconds both her disagreement and the justifying text.

+User Carl looks at everything, and annotates the proposal with an agreement (using an "agree" button).
+Carl is thus indirectly contradicting Alice and Bob, but his agreement is not interacting with the other assessments.

 interfaces that are inherited from